KCaverly/peaches/README.md

 ## Why?

-I spend a disproportionate amount of time in the terminal on navigation.
+I spend a substantial amount of time in the terminal on navigation and context switching.
 This is often low value add, repetitive work, annoying to manage manually and easily automated. `peaches` solves for this, by offering an extendable smart switcher for the terminal.
 Leveraging commonly loved linux tools such as `tmux`, `peaches` offers a fuzzy find experience for navigating between projects, connecting to ssh servers, connecting to docker containers, and launching common terminal applications.

 ## Installation